How we analyze returns?

 Just like you would deduct your mortgage from the value of your house to calculate equity, we deduct net debt from the enterprise value to arrive at what shareholders get.
 This is also called the company’s market capitalization.

-Enterprise value – net debt = market capitalization
+enterprise value – net debt = market capitalization

-At the time when we bought Apple’s stock in 2016, the company had more cash than debt.
+When we bought Apple’s stock in 2016, the company had more cash than debt.
 In this case, the net debt was actually negative.
 Expressed in our equation, this would look like this:

-USD 374.0 bn – (USD –152.8 bn) = USD 526.7 bn
+USD 374.0 bn – (–USD 152.8 bn) = USD 526.7 bn

 Factor 5: